 After you find out the approximate hourly rate of the company you’re considering, you can estimate your budget and see the price of creating a loyalty program app.

 In this table, you can see approximately how many development days it would take to implement each feature we’ve mentioned.
 Choose the ones you’ll need for your app and consider other parts of developing a loyalty program app.
 Note that design can take from 10 to 20% of the whole development time.

 Keep in mind that apart from these features, you’ll need to include time for communication, the preparation stage, business analysis (if needed), and design.
 If you want to create both Android and iOS app, multiply your budget by approximately 1.75.

 To get a more detailed estimate, contact us and share your idea.
 We’ll translate it into a technical specification and give you a more detailed estimate.

 1. Designer Shoe Warehouse (DSW).
 The highly popular Designer Shoe Warehouse (DSW) loyalty app is available for Android and iOS.
 It has a simple loyalty program to reward customers with points for their purchases.

 2. Sephora’s “Beauty Insider”.
-Another good example of a successful loyalty program is Sephora’s Beauty Insider that is available for both iOS and Android.
+Another good example of a successful loyalty program is Sephora’s Beauty Insider which is available for both iOS and Android.
 It has a traditional point-based system that rewards customers for every purchase they make.
 Members can also redeem their points for in-store beauty lessons and exclusive merchandise.

 3. Starbucks App.
 The App does really well in terms of digital engagement.
 It is easy to sign up for the rewards program with this app, and customers can easily find the nearest Starbucks store using this app.